team-watchdog/apoc-gardens-wiki/public/markdown/Vegetables/capsicum.md

   - Maintain the recommended plant spacing
   - Promptly remove and destroy diseased shoots when symptoms appear.

+The diseased parts/plants should be removed and destroyed.

 ## Difficulty Rating
 ### Low country wet zone (Difficulty: 6/10)
 **Explanation:** Capsicum require consistent moisture but are prone to fungal diseases in overly wet conditions.